Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: BACKGROUND

 \textbf{(i) Base models.} LLMs are first trained from random initialization with a purely auto-regressive objective like Eq.~\eqref{eq:cpt} in a corpus with billions to even trillions of tokens \cite{gpt3,llama2,qwen2}.
 This pre-training imparts broad statistical knowledge, yet leaves the models mostly unaligned with human instructions, so they cannot reliably follow instructions or produce safe and truthful dialogue \cite{gpt3,gpt4}.
 Therefore, additional SFT and RL from human feedback (RLHF) \cite{rlhf} stages are typically required before final deployment.

 \textbf{(ii) Instruct models.} SFT and RLHF are important and expensive stages in converting a pre-trained base model into a reliable conversational agent, i.e., an instruct model.
 This process depends on large, diverse, and meticulously curated instruction and preference data pairs.
 For example, the Qwen2.5 series employs millions of SFT and RLHF data, trains for two epochs with sequences up to 32k tokens, and requires multi-week runs on thousands of GPUs \cite{qwen2}.
-Although reference \cite{LIMA} shows that roughly ten thousand carefully curated instruction–response pairs can align a model for everyday dialogue, such small-scale supervision still falls short of the performance attained by official models, especially on more demanding tasks.
+Although reference \cite{LIMA} shows that roughly ten thousand carefully curated instruction-response pairs can align a model for everyday dialogue, such small-scale supervision still falls short of the performance attained by official models, especially on more demanding tasks.

-\textbf{(iii) Reasoning models.} RL is recently added on top of instruct models to build high-performance reasoning models.
-When training a reasoning model, it could first be initialized with SFT as a cold start, and then refined online with Group Relative Policy Optimization (GRPO) \cite{deepseek-r1}.
-This pipeline gives the model better math and coding performance, but requires millions of preference pairs, weeks of training on thousands of GPUs.
-However, the parameter landscape of a reasoning model is usually sparsely redundant and highly sensitive, making the model prone to collapse.
-Further fine-tuning sometimes triggers performance degradation \cite{constitutional,dpo}.
+\textbf{(iii) Reasoning models.} Reasoning models are built by adding RL on top of instruct models, typically initialized with SFT and then refined with GRPO \cite{deepseek-r1} or recent DAPO \cite{dapo}.
+This pipeline enhances math and coding performance but requires millions of preference pairs and extensive computational resources.
+However, the parameter distribution of reasoning models is usually sparsely redundant and highly sensitive, potentially making them prone to collapse or performance degradation during further fine-tuning \cite{constitutional,dpo}.
+Whether reasoning models are suitable for specific domain adaptation depends on various factors and requires careful investigation.